- Starts at: 10:00h

 13:00-14:15 Panel 1: Common Security and Defence Policy

-Federico Casolari – Member States-EU interactions with security implications and the implementation of the Eu’s strategic autonomy doctrine
+Prof. Federico Casolari (University of Bologna) – Member States-EU interactions with security implications and the implementation of the Eu’s strategic autonomy doctrine

-Stephan Marquardt – Legal Nature of Civilian CDSP Missions
+Mr Stephan Marquardt (EEAS) – Legal Nature of Civilian CDSP Missions

 14:15-15:15 Panel 2: Sanctions and Export Restrictions

-Machiko Kanetake – The EU’s dual use export control
+Dr Machiko Kanetake (Utrecht University)– The EU’s dual-use export control

-Peter van Elsuwege – Strategic autonomy and EU sanctions: challenges of co-ordination and judicial review
+Prof. Peter van Elsuwege (Ghent University)– Strategic autonomy and EU sanctions: challenges of co-ordination and judicial review

 15:15-15:45 Coffee / tea

-Max Baumgart – EU energy security and its external dimension
+Dr Max Baumgart (Tilburg University) – EU energy security and its external dimension

-Oskar Gstrein – Digital Autonomy, Sovereignty and Security
+Dr Oskar Gstrein (University of Groningen) – Digital Autonomy, Sovereignty and Security

 Read the full programme